Human is what interests me

-If many times, when people say, "we have look at the roots, at the tradition," there’s always this lingering idea of nostalgia and imagination of a supposed past, that doesn’t happen in your work.
+If many times, when people say, "we have look at the roots, at the tradition," there is always this lingering idea of nostalgia and imagination of a supposed past, that does not happen in your work.

 Even if it can be perceived as very estetized, it is very connected to the real...